Location: 71043 Manfredonia, Province of Foggia, Italy

 Room and Board Arrangements:

 Students register in the summer term at McGill for a three credit course.
-Cost of these credits depends on the student’s residency (Quebec or non-Quebec).
-Information on the fee structure can be found here: https://www.mcgill.ca/student-accounts/tuition-fees/summer-studies-tuition-and-fees-2023 (Be sure to look at the sidebar for “undergraduate fees” for undergraduate students).
+Cost of these credits depends on the student’s residency (Quebec, Canadian, or international).
+Information on the fee structure can be found here: https://www.mcgill.ca/student-accounts/tuition-fees/summer-studies-tuition-and-fees-2024 (Be sure to look at the sidebar for “undergraduate fees” for undergraduate students).
 The course listed on the transcript is CLAS 349: Archaeology Fieldwork Italy.
 Registration is required.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.